-If you are international student, you are required to submit your TB test results and chest x-ray results (if required) before the attending fall / spring semesters in the school year.
+If you are international student, you are required to be tested in the U.S. and submit your TB test results and chest x-ray results (if required) before the beginning of your first semester.
 If you are a resident of the USA, deadline is a week prior to classes.
 Those who do not meet this deadline may be dropped from their classes.
 The TB testing procedure can take up to 3 weeks to complete.
 It would be recommended to begin this process early enough to have it completed before arriving on campus.